 (a) Unloaded Generation Resources that are On-Line;

+(b) Resources capable of providing FFR;

-(b) Load Resources controlled by high-set under-frequency relays;
+(c) Load Resources controlled by high-set under-frequency relays;

-(c) Hydro RRS; or
+(d) RRS; or

-(d) Controllable Load Resources.
+(e) Controllable Load Resources.

-(2) The amount of RRS provided by individual Generation Resources and Controllable Load Resources is specified in the Operating Guides.
-Each Resource providing RRS must be On-Line and capable of ramping the Resource’s Ancillary Service Resources Responsibility for RRS within ten minutes of the notice to deploy RRS, must be immediately responsive to system frequency, and must be able to maintain the scheduled level of deployment for the period of service commitment.
-The amount of RRS on a Generation Resource may be further limited by requirements of the Operating Guides.
+(2) The amount of RRS provided by individual Generation Resources is limited by the ERCOT-calculated maximum MW amount of RRS for the Generation Resource subject to its verified droop performance as described in the Nodal Operating Guide.
+The default value for any newly qualified Generation Resource shall be 20% of its HSL.
+A Private Use Network with a registered Resource may use the gross HSL for qualification and establishing a limit on the amount of RRS capacity that the Resource within the Private Use Network can provide.

 (3) A QSE’s Load Resource must be loaded and capable of unloading the scheduled amount of RRS within ten minutes of instruction by ERCOT and must either be immediately responsive to system frequency or be interrupted by action of under-frequency relays with settings as specified by the Operating Guides.